Growth and Development Programme - Maynooth Transfer Pipeline Project

 What's happening now?

-Kildare County Council has approved an extension of the temporary road closure on the L1015, from the L1014 junction at Kellystown to the R149 junction at Captain’s Hill, until Friday, 15 May 2026.
+The temporary road closure on the L1015, from the L1014 junction at Kellystown to the R149 junction at Captain’s Hill, will now be extended until 30 June 2026.

-To minimise disruption to road users, traffic will be maintained from the L5051 until works approach this area.
-Notification of works commencing at this section of road, between the L5051 junction and Captain’s Hill, will be provided in advance.
+To minimise disruption to road users, traffic will be maintained from the L5051 until works approach this area at the end of May / early June.
+See image above.

 L1015 Kellystown Closure - Diversion Routes